Affiliate links on Android Authority may earn us a commission. Learn more.

 - Calibrate your device: Maximize the accuracy of your calorie estimates by calibrating your Apple Watch.
 In addition to fine-tuning your distance and pace data, calibrating your watch will also help the device learn your fitness level and stride.

 Active calories refer to the calories an individual burns during physical activity.
-These are represented by the red Move ring on your Apple Watch.
+The red Move ring on your Apple Watch represents these.
 Resting calories are those that your body burns during inactivity.
 Maintaining bodily functions, from breathing to digesting food, burns calories, likely without you even noticing.
 The rate at which your body burns resting calories can be estimated based on weight, height, age, and gender.

 According to Harvard Health, most women need 1,600 to 2,000 calories per day, while the average man requires 2,000 to 2,400 calories per day.
-However, caloric needs are extremely personal and dependent on a number of health factors.
+However, caloric needs are extremely personal and dependent on several health factors.
 These include age, activity level, body type and size, and goals.